Choose Series:

 • The albums could be found in high street shops such as Woolworths and by 1971 Hallmark's series was the market leader among the many others offering similar bargain-price imitations.
 Titles such as Hot Hits, Pick of the Pops and Pye Chartbusters competed for space on the vinyl racks and each - including Top of the Pops - sported photographic covers depicting attractive women in alluring poses.

 • The cover girl on this particular volume was Penny Irving, an actress who appeared in several TV comedy series, most notably as Young Mr Grace's secretary Miss Bakewell in the BBC's Are You Being Served and as Mary, one of Hi-De-Hi!'s yellowcoats.
-She also made feature film appearances in Pete Walker's House of Whipcord (1974), the big screen version of The Likely Lads (1976)
+She also made feature film appearances in Pete Walker's House of Whipcord (1974) and the big screen version of The Likely Lads (1976).

 • The Top of the Poppers were a loose collection of session musicians that famously in the early days of the series included none other than Elton John prior to his solo success.